syncfusion-content/maui-docs/MAUI/Chat/working-with-chat.md

 ## Message Tapped Event and Command

-The 'SfChat' control is equipped with both the 'SfChat.MessageTapped' event and 'SfChat.MessageTappedCommand'.
+The `SfChat` control is equipped with both the `SfChat.MessageTapped` event and `SfChat.MessageTappedCommand`.
 These are triggered when a message is tapped.
-You can retrieve the tapped Message and the interaction point using the 'MessageTappedEventArgs', Accessible as 'MessageTappedEventArgs.Message' and 'MessageTappedEventArgs.Point', in both the event handler for 'MessageTapped' and the action of 'MessageTappedCommand' .
+You can retrieve the tapped Message and the interaction point using the `MessageTappedEventArgs`, Accessible as `MessageTappedEventArgs.Message` and `MessageTappedEventArgs.Point`, in both the event handler for `MessageTapped` and the action of `MessageTappedCommand` .

 ### MessageTapped Event